Last updated: June 20, 2026

-There are several types of blinkers in horse racing — full cup, French cup, semi-cup, extension, visor, and winkers — and each blocks a different amount of a horse’s vision.
-Choosing the wrong type for a horse’s specific problem is one of the most common equipment mistakes.
-A full cup on a horse that only needed a French cup can make it anxious and over-keen.
-A French cup on a horse that needs maximum restriction leaves the drift problem unresolved in the next race.
+There are eight blinker types used in horse racing, and choosing the wrong one is one of the most common equipment mistakes in claiming barns.
+A full cup on a horse that only needed a French cup can make it over-keen and anxious.
+A French cup on a horse that needs maximum restriction leaves the drift unresolved.
+The type matters as much as the decision to use blinkers at all.

 Table of Contents